I Don't Want Our Loving to Die

-"I Don't Want Our Loving to Die" is a 1968 single by the Herd, written by Ken Howard and Alan Blaikley.
-It was the last of the band's three hits on the UK Singles Chart and their most successful, reaching number five in May 1968.
+"I Don't Want Our Loving to Die" is a single by the English rock band the Herd, released in March 1968.
+Written by Ken Howard and Alan Blaikley, it was the last of the band's three hits on the UK Singles Chart and their most successful, reaching number five in May 1968.
 The song was generally well received by the music press, with several critics noting its contrast against the Herd's previous hit singles.

 Background and composition

 "I Don't Want Our Loving to Die" marked a change in style for the Herd, dispensing with the orchestral arrangements and classical allusions that had marked their two previous singles "From the Underworld" and "Paradise Lost".
 The band wished to replicate the sound they achieved in live performances and referred to the song's syncopated rhythm as "rock-ska".
 Speaking after the song's release, frontman Peter Frampton commented "a lot of people said the big sound was our style but we knew it wasn't, so we decided to do our sound on the next single".

 The song features a semi-spoken word introduction and a prominent Hammond organ part by Andy Bown.
 Peter Jones summarised its lyric as "a boy-girl storyline; he plays the field but really goes for one special chick."